entralliance/entr_runtime/README.md

 ```
 docker run -p 8888:8888 -p 8080:8080 -p 4040:4040 entralliance/entr_runtime
+# use the option --no-cache to force rebuilding of each layer
 ```

 Dev mode, overload OpenOA and entr_warehouse with development versions